Contribute to this wiki

 Make your life easier

 To make your life easier, use a purpose built text editor to work with the wiki.
 For example, using Visual Studio Code, you get syntax highlighting, source control integration (git) and can easily navigate between different documents.
 Open the cir-wiki folder in VS Code and you will see all the files and folders that make up the wiki.
+Of course, you can edit you markdown files in any text editor you choose.

 The config file - mkdocs.yml

 The wiki is configured using a file called mkdocs.yml in the root of the repository.
 This file contains the configuration for the wiki, such as the title, theme, and navigation structure.
-You should only have to consider yourself with the navigation structure, which is defined under the nav key in the config file.
+You should only have to concern yourself with the navigation structure, which is defined under the nav key in the config file.
 The navigation structure is a list of pages and sections that will be displayed in the sidebar of the wiki.

 The navigation structure in the mkdocs.yml file.
 Found below specifiations for the theme and plugins.